 MFT admission application for Spring 2015 has been cancelled and will reopen for Fall 2015.

 The Master of Science in Marital and Family Therapy is a five-semester, 60 unit degree program which prepares students to become couple and family psychotherapists and to take the examination for the Marriage and Family Therapy license offered by the Board of Behavioral Sciences of the State of California.
 The program is based on three disciplines: behavioral sciences, psychology, and sociology.
 The basic areas of study include Theories of Marital and Family Counseling, Applied Psychotherapeutic Techniques, Communication, Human Sexuality, Studies of Domestic Violence and Partner Abuse, Laws and Professional Ethics, Child and Elder Abuse, Cross Cultural Family Values, Life Span Development, Psychopathology, Assessment, Treatment of Trauma, Relationship Therapy, Psychopharmacology, Treatment of Substance Abuse, and Child and Adolescent Psychotherapy.
 In addition to extensive academic study of theories and techniques of marriage, family, and child counseling, students receive practical, supervised training aimed at satisfying a minimum of 500 of the 3,000 hours required prior to eligibility for the licensing examination.
-Application deadline is April 1st and November 15th if starting in Spring.

 The Master of Science in Marital and Family Therapy Program is focused on providing a comprehensive approach to relationship therapy primarily within marriages, families, and couples; groups, the work environment, and community-based mental health are also included.
 Students may specialize in one of several areas according to their interests and abilities.
 The program will also prepare students to take the examination for the Marital and Family Therapy (M.F.T.) license offered by the Board of Behavioral Sciences of the State of California.